selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ```

-[documentation & helpful links would be here]
+(I will add helpful links after the code block, but I will recommend you do your own research first.
+That is the first steps to becoming a [cracked engineer](https://news.ycombinator.com/item?id=41848448))

 I recommend you copy these code blocks and try to implement them by yourself.

 To make it easier, before we start coding I will explain each part in detail.
 If you are still unable to solve it, come back and see my implementation.

-Subsequently after each completed code block I will keep a FAQ section where I will write down my own questions that I had while writing the transformer as well as some questions that I believe are important to understand the concepts.

 ## Understanding the Transformer